 In order to inform workers about labour standards and the process of monitoring and remediation, an information sheet must be displayed in the factories.
 Triaz sends copies of the information sheet in the relevant language to all the factories with the request to make it public for workers.
 The information sheet informs the workers not only about social standards but also about their possibilities to complain about problems with working conditions and lists contact details.
 Triaz makes sure that the information sheet is posted in all the supplying factories and is handed out to the workers during audits.
-Triaz encourages their suppliers to be part of the Workplace Education Programme and also to become a member of the FWF.
+Triaz encourages their suppliers to be part of the Workplace Education Programme.